Cable cars and funiculars in Los Angeles: Temple Street Cable Railway

 The Temple Street Cable Railway began service on July 14, 1886.
 It was bought by and merged into the Pacific Electric Railway, which replaced the cable cars with electric streetcar service on October 2, 1902.
 The route was transferred to the Los Angeles Railway in 1910.
 Service on the last remaining portion of the route was discontinued in 1946.
 The route was 8725 ft long and went along Temple St. from Spring St. west to Edgeware Road in today's Echo Park district, just southeast of Angelino Heights.

 Second Street Cable Railroad

 The Second Street Cable Railroad began service October 8, 1885 and ended service October 13, 1889.
 It operated one route via Second Street west, up Bunker Hill, to Second and Texas (now Belmont) Street.
 The powerhouse was at Second at Boylston, now a Los Angeles Department of Water and Power installation.
-Near the terminus at First and Belmont Avenue, a railroad line ran to Gardner Junction at what is now Gardner and Sunset in Hollywood; from Belmont to Temple, Coronado, south on a private right-of-way to First; on First and private right-of-way to Western and Temple, via Western to Hollywood Boulevard west and via private right-of-way to Gardner Junction.
+With a connection near the terminus at First and Belmont Avenue, the Cahuenga Valley Railroad line ran to Gardner Junction at what is now Gardner and Sunset in Hollywood; from Belmont to Temple, Coronado, south on a private right-of-way to First; on First and private right-of-way to Western and Temple, via Western to Hollywood Boulevard west and via private right-of-way to Gardner Junction.
 The Pacific Electric acquired this line and ran interurbans on it.